June 2, 2018

 It seemed as if nicer weather would never arrive.
-Now that it is here, you’ll want your paver driveway, patio, pool deck or walkway to look as good as the flowers that are beginning to bloom.
+Now that it is here, you’ll want your paver driveway, patio, or walkway to look as good as the flowers that are beginning to bloom.
 A paver installation is a big investment, but they fall victim to nature’s elements, including freezing temperatures, humidity, and months of rain.
 And you never know what has been hiding under that snow.
 We’ve compiled a list along with some tips to get your pavers looking their best.

 Inspect for Creep